etingof/talks/devconf-redfish-future-of-hardware-management/talk.rst

-Finally, there is the Managers branch that exposes capabilities, state, configuration and actions related to the BMC, enclosure manager, rack e.g. the out-of-band management system being controlled by this Redfsh agent.
+Finally, there is the Managers branch that exposes capabilities, state, configuration and actions related to the BMC, enclosure manager, rack e.g. the out-of-band management system being controlled by this Redfish agent.
 As you might expect, the Managers branch references the Systems and Chassis this Manager controls.

 Redfish operations